Online Education Pilot Programs

 - Faculty leaders at each of UT’s undergraduate campuses identified courses well suited for testing Coursera’s technology.

 - UT Martin volunteered to test a general education music course, and UT Chattanooga offered to test an English composition course.
-UT Knoxville plans to join the pilot in spring 2014 with an introductory level mathematics course.
+UT Knoxville joined the pilot in spring 2014 with an introductory level mathematics course.

-- The courses will only be offered to students of their home campus, and the cost of the course will be included in existing tuition models.
+- The courses were offered to students of their home campus, and the cost of the course was included in existing tuition models.

-- The pilot program will study the completion rate and student learning outcomes and use feedback from faculty to gauge the success of providing the section online.
+- The pilot program is studying the completion rate and student learning outcomes and using feedback from faculty to gauge the success of providing the section online.

 How do classes offered through Coursera differ from other platforms?